Iraq: British geologist gets 15 years for smuggling

 ‘Tantamount to a death sentence’: British geologist gets 15 years for smuggling in Iraq

-Jim Fitton’s lawyer said he expected a sentence of one year at most
+Jim Fitton’s lawyer says he expected a sentence of one year at most

 A retired British geologist has been sentenced to 15 years in prison after being accused of attempting to smuggle broken pottery out of Iraq.